StratifyLabs/API/README.md

 }
 ```

-Comments in the code exists to explain why and give insights that are not obvious.
+Comments in the code exist to explain why and give insights that are not obvious.
 They are not there to explain what.
-The API and code should do that on its own.
+The API and code should do that on their own.